Real-hackbard/MovieBase/README.md

 </br>

 The content of the entries can be written to any Delphi component, as it is stored simply as text.
 However, the URL links are designed specifically for the RichEdit component.

+# :wrench: Backup
+The file tree can be saved as a file and reloaded.
+However, the contents of the entries cannot (yet) be saved.
+Since the content can vary, this topic also addresses the form in which this must take place.